gavinanderegg/gavinanderegg.github.io/_posts/2025/2025-01-07-apple-and-the-ai-divide.md

 ---

 [^1]: For whatever it's worth, I square this circle personally because I believe that fair use of copyrighted material should be more permissive in general.
 The fact that large corporations can get away with copyright uses which most citizens can't is an issue with our current implementation of capitalism, and needs to be addressed from the ground up.
-Companies like OpenAI are playing the game by the current set of rules, and boycotting their services won't end that.
+Companies like OpenAI are playing the game by the current set of rules, and — at least in my opinion — offer a massive amount of benefit for my line of work.